mahdimehrabi/account-notification/README.md

 docker compose logs -f
 ```

-you can get benchmark using benchmark tool that I developed for you -n options is the
+you can get benchmark using benchmark tool that I developed for you -n option is the
-count of transactions the benchmark tool will create accounts automatically for you
+count of transactions , the benchmark tool will create accounts automatically for you
 ```
 go run ./benchmark/main.go -n 10000
 ```